wughangar/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to find third line
+script for create file and text